spryker-sdk/benchmark/README.md

 ### How to use in Spryker projects

-The development module provides a convenience command:
+This module provides a convenience command:
 ```
 console benchmark:run
 ```